dotslashluis/config/README.md

 * Xorg configuration files for the touchpad and for the AMDGPU driver

+* Alacritty's configuration file

+* An installation script to automate the process of putting everything in place

+* .bashrc, .pam_profile, .profile and .Xresources

 ## What do I want to add to the repository

 * Fish' configuration file

-* .bashrc and .profile related stuff that I need tto use devkitpro.

 * A dependency list so that I can reinstall everything easily.

-* An installation script to automate the process of putting everything in place *and maybe automate the process of setting up everything*
+(Kinda implemented)

 * .vimrc

-* Alacritty's configuration file